BE RESPONSIVE TO CUSTOMER NEEDS!

 As you go about developing your growth strategy, you should first consider the lower rungs of what are known as intensive growth strategies.
 Each new rung brings more opportunities for fast growth, but also more risk.
 If you’ve exhausted all steps along the intensive growth strategy path, you can then consider growth through acquisition or integrative growth strategies.

-As ‘Business Expanders’ we develop your growth through improvements on existing business processes and practices.
+As ‘Business Expanders’ we develop your growth through refinements on existing business processes and practices.
 We shape and realize firm’s offering to new geographic markets and customer domains.

 Product development.
 Product development is an essential part of any company’s growth strategy.
 It allows for growth in sales and market share.
 Product development is the improvement of existing products or the introduction of new products into a market.
 This is a normal evolution in business, not just an expansion tactic.
 When positioned as adding value and being responsive to customer needs, this can be a relatively risk-free way to expand.